-We work with executive leaders to help navigate through some of the most complex challenges their organisations face.
+We work with executive leaders to help navigate some of the most complex challenges their organisations face.
 We do this by uplifting and enabling team-based critical thinking.

 Enabling Team-Based Critical Thinking

 Organisations operating during times of ‘extreme change’ experience significantly more stress than during ‘business as-usual’.
-This is because there is increased pressure on the decision-making capability of the teams, as decisions often need to be made where there is:
+This is because there is increased pressure on the decision-making capability of teams, as decisions often need to be made where there is:

-- Incomplete or conflicting Information
+- Incomplete or conflicting information.

-- High levels of scrutiny
+- High levels of scrutiny.

-- Compressed timeframes
+- Compressed timeframes.

-- Significant impacts
+- Significant impacts.

-They need the capacity to respond well to change which is heavily dependent on adaptive decision-making.
+Executive leaders and teams need the capacity to respond well to change which is heavily dependent on adaptive decision-making.

 7 Steps